ZiyuHe404/ZiyuHe404.github.io/_pages/wiki.md

 author_profile: true
 ---

 Welcome to my personal knowledge wiki!
-Here you'll find my notes, insights, and resources on various topics in quantum physics and related fields.
+Here you'll find my notes, insights, and resources on various topics in physics and related fields.

-{% for post in site.wiki %}
+# {% for post in site.wiki %}
-  {% include archive-single.html %}
+#   {% include archive-single.html %}
-{% endfor %}
+# {% endfor %}